-~ You don’t have to give up playing in your garden because it’s winter, you just have to adjust the size of your garden!
+You don’t have to give up playing with your garden because it’s winter, you just have to adjust the size of your garden!
 I’m not talkin’ ’bout just plants either.
 This is a REAL garden!!
 And YES!
 You can grow one INSIDE!

 Have you tried gardening in miniature yet?

-See if any of this fits wherever you are:
+See if any of this fits-in with your lifestyle, wherever you are:

 The new hobby of gardening in miniature is so versatile; you can do it just about anywhere, anytime with just about anything you might already have on hand.

 Miniature gardens, dish gardens, terrariums or just a simple scene incorporated with your “full-sized” houseplants can add fun and creativity to your every day living.
 Here are a few ideas to kick-start your imagination to keep you gardening and crafty through frosty winter months.

 Indoor Miniature Gardens

 Thankfully, there are indoor miniature garden trees that look like outdoor trees that can really cinch the look of a true garden in miniature.
 It’s the perfect fix for the gardeners who are stuck with white winters!